Alexhuszagh/autocom/README.md

 ## Unicode

-AutoCOM supports Unicode through Windows wide-string APIs, and assumes char-based strings are UTF-8 encoded, while wchar_t-based strings are UTF-16 encoded.
+AutoCOM supports Unicode through Windows wide-string APIs, and assumes `char`-based strings are UTF-8 encoded, while `wchar_t`-based strings are UTF-16 encoded.

 To convert to UTF-8, the functions `UTF32_TO_UTF8` and `UTF16_TO_UTF8` are provided.